-Eliminating performance reviews comes with a cost.
+Eliminating annual employee performance reviews comes with a cost.
 Be prepared to invest time and resources in your new approach.
 Supervisors should be given training opportunities to learn to communicate more effectively and to easily identify resources that will help employees who face performance challenges or who want to enhance their knowledge and skills.

 You may want to build a discussion guide for supervisors and employees to explain what wasn’t working about the old system and the goals of the new review process.